metarhia/Contracts/doc/Error.md

 ## Rise exception

 - Application server will return HTTP 500 or abstract RPC error code.
-- Application server may tranfer exception over network without stack trace and sensitive error message (all this data will be logged instead).
+- Application server may transfer exceptions over the network without stack trace and sensitive error messages (all this data will be logged instead).

 ```js
 (async ({ ...args }) => {